M2MCloud/AzureIotWorkshop/HOL1/readme.md

 1. Choose option "4" from the Device menu, "Write Device Twin Reported Properties"

-1. Enter a name for the new Key, e,g. `CellId`.
-Feel free to choose some reported Device property from your own domain.
+1. Enter a name for the new reported property , e,g. ```CellId``` Feel free to choose some reported Device property from your own domain.

-1. Enter a value for the new Key, e,g.
-234-015-974-6065.
+1. Enter a value for the new reported property, e,g. ```234-015-974-6065```.

 1. Go back to the main menu and [Read Device Twin Properties](#read-device-twin-properties) again - you should see the value you just entered in the Device Reported Properties.